nilsmango/phonogeneli/README.md

 ### Tips & Tricks
-Adding a limiter might be a good idea.
+- Adding a limiter might be a good idea.
 Be aware that you might get a click-fest.
 Adding a reverb will make this beast an ambient wunderkind.
-Phonogeneli is fully integrated with Ableton Push.
+- Phonogeneli is fully integrated with Ableton Push.
-The audio buffer will not get saved when closing the project.
+- The audio buffer will not get saved when closing the project.
-Phonogeneli can play itself, which is both dangerous and fun!
+- Phonogeneli can play itself, which is both dangerous and fun!
+- Try automating the <kbd>Rec</kbd> button!

 **Known bugs:** if you copy the device sometimes the loop doesn't start.
 Moving the Start dial will help make the tape loop start again.